tpierrain/SmokeMe/README.md

 ### HTTP 200 (OK)

-Means that all your smoketests have been executed nicely and before the global timeout allowed by **SmokeMe**
+Means that all your smoke tests have been executed nicely and before the global timeout allowed by **SmokeMe**

 ![twitter screen](https://github.com/42skillz/Smoke/blob/main/Images/HTTP-200.JPG?raw=true)